cscw2015/maverick/Final Report/final_report.md

 #### Communication

-- Communicate a lot with residents.
+- Councillors communicate a lot with residents <can we make a diagram for what we expected vs. what we found?>
 - Receive information in terms of ideas, feedback and complaints through emails, phone calls, Facebook and Twitter
-- Communication happen with staff and other councillors through email and in person.
+- Communication happens with staff and other councillors through email and in person
-- Have a city councillor page on Facebook.
-Some councillor have their personal page too.
+- Have a city councillor page on Facebook
+	- Some councillor have their personal page too
-- Some councillors are active on social media sites: Facebook and twitter.
+- Some councillors are active on social media sites: Facebook and Twitter
-- Sometimes communicate with other councillors from other jurisdictions through twitter but not within the city.
+- Sometimes communicate with other councillors from other jurisdictions through Twitter but not within the city
-- Emails are not considered to be private because of freedom of information.
+- Emails are not considered to be private because of freedom of information
-- People can access to city councillor emails through freedom of information request.
+	- People have to city councillor emails through freedom of information request
-- Council member has laptop, ipad and smartphone
+- Council member has city-issued laptop, iPad, and smartphone
 - Council members do email all day (Weekdays and weekends).
+	- some get upwards of 1000 emails/day
-- Scheduling of meeting is done over an email.
+- Scheduling of meeting is done over an email
+	- SurveyMonkey is used to collect available meeting times from all councillors
-- Minimum 5 members required to have a legal meeting.
+- Minimum 5 members required to have a legal meeting
-- Official meetings are organized by city staff and facilitated by the Mayor.
+- Official meetings are organized by city staff and facilitated by the Mayor

-**Tools **
+**Tools**
-- Development tracker that has documents about every development that’s happening in the city which is made online this year (2015).
+- Development tracker that has documents about every development that’s happening in the city which was made online this year (2015)
-- NationBuilder , a constituency management  for tracking emails.
+- NationBuilder, a constituency management  for tracking emails.
 It’s a political organizer.
 The website basically runs on the NationBuilder platform which has  a database attached to it.

 #### Bylaws